 Bit 4 - DSLEEP - Enables Deep Sleep.

 - '0' (default) The device is not in the Deep Sleep state. - '1' The device is in the Deep Sleep state.
 All sensor input scanning is disabled.
-The status registers are automatically cleared and the INT bit is cleared.
-When this bit is set, the STBY bit has no effect.
+The status registers are automatically cleared and the INT bit is cleared..